adonisjs/adonisjs.com/content/blog_posts/articles/upgrading-eslint-typescript-setup.md

 summary: In this post, we will upgrade the tooling config of an AdonisJS application to use the latest version of ESLint, move to the maintained fork of TSNode, and update the prettier config to format Edge templates.
 ---

-JavaScript ecosystem moves faster than the light of speed.
-Therefore, every once in a while, we find ourselves making changes to our apps that do not correlate to the app's main features.

-For better or worse, staying up to date is always sane.
-Yes, sometimes, keeping up with changes can be taxing.
-Therefore, let me make that part easier for you.

 In this post, we will upgrade the tooling config of an AdonisJS application to use the latest version of ESLint, move to the maintained fork of `ts-node`, and update the prettier config to format Edge templates.

-But one thing at a time.

 ## Upgrading to ESLint 9.0